Dog attacks must be reported straight away by phoning Council.

 The dog may also be declared either a Dangerous Dog or Menacing Dog under the Animal Management (Cats and Dogs) Act 2008.

 The owner must comply with legislated conditions for keeping a declared dog and will incur additional registration fees.

-The complainant will be asked to complete a Statutory Declaration with sufficient information to provide Council with grounds to investigate.
+The complainant will be asked to complete a Statement of Dog Attack form (PDF 234KB) with sufficient information to provide Council with grounds to investigate.